 Love horse riding and also keen on gymnastics?
 If the answer is yes, then Vaulting is for you.

 Best described as gymnastics on a cantering horse, this is not your ordinary activity.

 The horse is lead by a handler doing the lunging in the middle of the arena, keeping the horse at a steady rhythm allowing the rider to perform elegant and fluid movements on top of the horse.

 Other Horse Sports

-Endurance consists of riding across long distances competitively. for this horse and rider need to have been in training to be as fit as possible.
+- Endurance consists of riding across long distances competitively.
+For this, horse and rider need to have been in training to be as fit as possible.
 More details on the competitive sport is available at Endurance GB.
-Distance riding is an activity suitable for beginners at entry level with pleasure rides starting at around 16km and with routes often running through beautiful countryside.
-The sport gets more technical as it progresses with competitive rides of 160+km - where support crew and veterinary checks to ensure the welfare of the horse become integral.
+Distance riding is an activity suitable for beginners, with pleasure rides starting at around 16km and with routes often running through beautiful countryside.
+The sport gets more technical as it progresses with competitive rides of 160+km - where support crew and veterinary checks ensure the welfare of the horse become integral.

-Carriage driving is a form of competitive horse driving where one, two or four horses are harnessed to a vehicle and controlled by "the driver" who sits in the carriage.
-They are accompanied by at least one groom who provides support at obstacles or when driving on roads help to ensure safe crossing at junctions.
-This can be a pleasure activity for all ages, and abilities.
-In competitive horse driving trials combinations compete three phases similar to eventing without the jumping; driven dressage; marathon which includes timed phases and solid obstacles to negotiate at speed and a cones round, equivalent to the accuracy test of showjumping.
-For more information visit British Carriage Driving.
+- Carriage driving is a form of competitive horse driving where one, two or four horses are harnessed to a vehicle and controlled by 'the driver' who sits in the carriage.
+They are accompanied by at least one groom who supports at obstacles or when driving on roads.
+This can be a pleasure activity for all ages and abilities.
+In competitive carriage driving trials, combinations compete three phases - for more information visit British Carriage Driving.
 The Riding for the Disabled Association provides therapeutic opportunities for carriage driving for anyone with a disability.

 1. Go to our Activity Finder to get into athletics near you.